DocHolliday13x/basic-express-server/README.md

 ### Collaborators

-- Ryan Gallaway - showed me everything I know
+- Ryan Gallaway - showed me everything I know about this becuase before today, I've literally never seen any of this.

 ### Setup

 #### `.env` requirements (where applicable)

-- PORT=6969 - for local host testing purposes
+- PORT=3001

 #### How to initialize/run your application (where applicable)

-- try blowing on it
+- create repo on GitHub
+- clone repo to local machine
+- `npm init -y`
+- `npm i`
+- `nodemon` or `node index.js` to start server

 #### How to use your library (where applicable)

 #### Features / Routes

-- Feature One: Building a basic express server using best practices, but most certainly not copying pre-existing code, becuause that is most certainly not good practice.
+- Feature One: Details of feature
-- GET : `/hello` - specific route to hit
+- GET : `/` - specific route to hit
+- GET : `/person` - expects aa query string with a name property

 #### Tests

 - How do you run tests?
+  - `npm test`
 - Any tests of note?
   - 404
   - 500